-Dr. Jean Andrey (Chair) – Dean, Faculty of Environment, University of Waterloo
+Dr. Bruce Frayne – Dean, Faculty of Environment, University of Waterloo

 Dr. Maryam Golnaraghi

-With over 20 years in executive and senior advisory roles, Dr. Golnaraghi worked directly with a wide range of stakeholders to develop proactive policies, strategies and innovative solutions to building socio-economic resilience to extreme events and climate risks.
-Currently, as the Director of the Extreme Events and Climate Risks Program of The Geneva Association, Dr. Golnaraghi is leading several strategic projects related to: (1) resilience of critical infrastructure; (2) innovation in climate risk assessment and risk pricing tools; (3) socio-economic benefits of preventive and risk transfer measures; and, (4) investment strategies for transitioning to a low-carbon economy and innovation in alternative energy sources.
-Prior to joining The Geneva Association, for 10 years Dr. Golnaraghi was the Chief of the international program on Disaster Risk Reduction at the World Meteorological Organization, and between 1997-2004 she was CEO and President of Climate Risk Solutions.
+Prior to joining The Geneva Association, for 10 years Dr. Golnaraghi was the Chief of the international program on Disaster Risk Reduction at the World Meteorological Organization, and between 1997-2004 she was CEO and President of Climate Risk Solutions, the first of its kind climate risk analytics and advisory company.
 Dr. Golnaraghi holds a B.S. in Chemical Engineering from Cornell University, an M.Sc. in Applied Physics and a Ph.D in Physical Oceanography from Harvard University.
-She serves in a number of international, national and industry advisory boards.
+She is a senior fellow at the Atlantic Council and serves in a number of international, national and industry advisory committees and corporate boards.

-Steve Mennill has worked at Canada Mortgage and Housing Corporation (CMHC) for 27 years in roles including housing finance policy, insurance product development, business process and technology, default management, claims payment, social housing portfolio management and affordable housing research.
-On April 1, 2020, he assumed the position of Chief Climate Officer, CMHC.
-Prior to this position, he was Chief Risk Officer, responsible for enterprise risk management, housing and mortgage risk modelling and analytics, risk governance, compliance, privacy, housing system risk and crisis response.
-Steve has also held Senior Vice-President positions in Mortgage Insurance, and Policy, Research and Planning.
-Before joining CMHC, Steve worked as an urban planner providing consulting services to land developers and municipalities.
+Steve Mennill is Senior Vice-President and Chief Climate Officer at Canada Mortgage and Housing Corporation (CMHC).
+He has worked in many roles touching on various aspects of the housing system, including housing finance policy, insurance product development, business process and technology, default management, claims payment, social housing portfolio management, risk management, and affordable housing research.
+Prior to CMHC, Steve worked as an urban planner providing consulting services to land developers and municipalities.
 Steve holds an M.B.A. from the University of Toronto (Rotman), a Bachelor of Environmental Studies in Urban Planning from the University of Waterloo, as well as a Diploma in Urban Land Economics from the University of British Columbia.
-He is a member of the Canadian Institute of Planners (MCIP, RPP), and is certified in Real Estate Finance (CRF), and holds the ICD.D designation from the Institute of Corporate Directors.
+He is a member of the Canadian Institute of Planners (MCIP, RPP), is certified in Real Estate Finance (CRF), and holds the ICD.D designation from the Institute of Corporate Directors.